 And even if not, there are enough other tourists that should pay him.
 Make sure you spent your money wisely on a semi-delicious overpriced dish close to the most famous building in town (see #3).

-(PLEASE remember: this post is pure sarcasm!
+PLEASE remember: this post is pure sarcasm!
 Please be fair and pay street artists in case you’d like to take a photo!
 It doesn’t have to be a lot, but be fair, come on!